 The protein encoded by this gene is a receptor for neuropeptide Y and peptide YY.
 The encoded protein appears to be involved in regulating food intake, with defects in this gene being associated with eating disorders.
 Also, the encoded protein is involved in a pathway that protects neuroblastoma cells from chemotherapy-induced cell death, providing a possible therapeutic target against neuroblastoma.
 Three transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Nov 2015]

 GeneCards Summary for NPY5R Gene

 NPY5R (Neuropeptide Y Receptor Y5) is a Protein Coding gene.
-Diseases associated with NPY5R include obesity.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include neuropeptide Y receptor activity and pancreatic polypeptide receptor activity.
+Diseases associated with NPY5R include neuroblastoma and obesity.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+GO annotations related to this gene include G-protein coupled receptor activity and peptide YY receptor activity.
 An important paralog of this gene is NPFFR1.

 UniProtKB/Swiss-Prot for NPY5R Gene

 Receptor for neuropeptide Y and peptide YY.
 The activity of this receptor is mediated by G proteins that inhibit adenylate cyclase activity.
 Seems to be associated with food intake.
 Could be involved in feeding disorders